mrworf/detrackify-email/README.md

 ## Usage

+### Basic Options

 `--input` and `--output` to run from command line, will also output information about what was blocked

 `--message-id` to log the message id in the log output

 `--verbose` enable debug logging

+`--debug` enable early debug logging

 `--logfile` save logging to file instead of stderr

-`--hardfail` instead of outputting unprocessed mail when an error occurs, it stops processing and exits with 1 (note that when run from command line, this is always the behavior)
+`--config` path to YAML configuration file

+### Experimental Features

-`--stripquery` will remove any parameters attached to an image's URL, ie `https://www.shady-site.com/nice-logo.png?track=879384yutr93478` becomes `https://www.shady-site.com/nice-logo.png`.
+`--strip` will remove any parameters attached to an image's URL, ie `https://www.shady-site.com/nice-logo.png?track=879384yutr93478` becomes `https://www.shady-site.com/nice-logo.png`.
 This is *experimental* and without this option the log will show what images it would strip.
 It's experimental because there's no guarantee that this won't break the image.

+`--testurl` detect which query parameters can be stripped from the URL (WARNING!
+Will make requests to the URLs)

+`--list` list all detected image URLs

+`--copy` copy the original email to this folder for debugging

+### Guard Server Options

 `--guardserver` specify address of the guard server used for rewriting links.
 Must include http or https.

 `--guardsalt` specify salt used when creating guarded links.
 Must be at least 8 characters.

 `--guardlink` link guarding mode: `off`, `mismatch`, or `always` (default `off`).

 `--guardcaptureto` include the `To:` address in guarded links so the guard server can log who clicked.

-`--guardwhitelink` regex of links that should never be rewritten (may be used multiple times).
-`--guardwhitelistsender` regex of sender addresses that bypass link guarding (may be used multiple times).
-`--guarddomainalias` owner domain and aliases in format "owner:alias1,alias2" (may be used multiple times, e.g., "instacart.com:instacartemail.com").
+`--guard-whitelist-file` path to guard whitelist YAML file (default: guard_whitelist.yml)

-`--guarddomainaliasesfile` path to domain aliases YAML file (default: domain_aliases.yml).
+`--domain-aliases-file` path to domain aliases YAML file (default: domain_aliases.yml).

+### Blocklist Options

+`--whitelist-file` path to whitelist YAML file (default: whitelist.yml)

+`--blacklist-file` path to blacklist YAML file (default: blacklist.yml)

 ### Guard settings